Saqibi4213/my-portfolio/README.md

 5. *Projects Gallery*: A visually appealing grid layout showcasing your projects with images and titles.
 Each project link opens in a new tab.
 <br />
 6. *Project Descriptions*: Each project is presented with an image and a brief description, giving visitors an overview of your work and skills.
+7. * added live link of my other projects to this project .

 ## Author 👩‍💻